Icinga/icinga2/doc/03-monitoring-basics.md

 ## Runtime Macros <a id="runtime-macros"></a>

-Macros can be used to access other objects' attributes at runtime.
+Macros can be used to access other objects' attributes and [custom variables](03-monitoring-basics.md#custom-variables) at runtime.
 For example they are used in command definitions to figure out which IP address a check should be run against:

 ```
 object CheckCommand "my-ping" {
-  command = [ PluginDir + "/check_ping", "-H", "$ping_address$" ]
+  command = [ PluginDir + "/check_ping" ]

   arguments = {
+    "-H" = "$ping_address$"
     "-w" = "$ping_wrta$,$ping_wpl$%"
     "-c" = "$ping_crta$,$ping_cpl$%"
     "-p" = "$ping_packets$"
   }

+  // Resolve from a host attribute, or custom variable.
   vars.ping_address = "$address$"

+  // Default values
   vars.ping_wrta = 100
   vars.ping_wpl = 5